tensorflow/tfjs-core/CONTRIBUTING.md

 (even if it was for a different project), you probably don't need to do it again.

+## Adding functionality

+In general, we're trying to add ops that are driven by use-cases over just having parity with all of the ops in TensorFlow python.
+This will help us keep the bundle size smaller and have fewer kernels to maintain as we add new backends.

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We